 Allison V. - Student

 Call Sign - "Credits"

-Allison is an 11th grader at Johnston County’s Early College Academy.
+Allison is a 12th grader at Johnston County’s Early College Academy.
 She is very active in her school serving on the tutoring guild, interACT club focusing on volunteer work, and serving as a peer mentor.
 She is also part of the school’s engineering club.
 Allison is active with her church and has been part of several mission trips.
 She enjoys coding and has taken classes with Girls Who Code learning about various coding languages.
 She has taken part in Coding for Change taking an introduction to Python course.
 As she gets closer to graduation she sees herself working as a mechanical or biomedical engineer, but she could also see herself pursuing a degree in computer science.